Ahara Chikitsa - Food as medicine

 Lesson 6 A more detailed look at food |

-Lesson 7 Sattva, Rajas & TamasThis lesson looks at Sattva Rajas and Tamas in relation to our psychology and the food we eat, including:
+Lesson 7 Sattva, Rajas & TamasThis lesson looks at Sattva, Rajas and Tamas in relation to our psychology and the food we eat

-Lesson 8 Putting it all togetherThis lesson is a synthesis of all the lessons and shows us ways to use this classical Ayurveda knowledge in a practical way to cook and eat, including:
+Lesson 8 Putting it all togetherThis lesson is a synthesis of all the lessons and shows us ways to use this classical Ayurveda knowledge in a practical way to cook and eat, and includes: